StevTobs/Node.js-Express-Open-Access-Course/note.md

 - `console.log()` — to print messages to the terminal.
 - `console.assert()` — to print a message to the terminal if the value is falsy.
 - `console.table()` — to print out a table in the terminal from an object or array.

+### With the `os` module saved to the os variable, you can call methods like:

+`os.type()` — to return the computer’s operating system.
+`os.arch()` — to return the operating system CPU architecture.
+`os.networkInterfaces()` — to return information about the network interfaces of the computer, such as IP and MAC address.
+`os.homedir()` — to return the current user’s home directory.
+`os.hostname()` — to return the hostname of the operating system.
+`os.uptime()` — to return the system uptime, in seconds.